flotob/curia/docs/current-db-schema.md

 COMMENT ON COLUMN "public"."communities"."plugin_id" IS 'Plugin ID from CG lib context for URL building';

 COMMENT ON COLUMN "public"."communities"."community_url" IS 'Community URL field (for future use if needed)';

+COMMENT ON COLUMN "public"."communities"."logo_url" IS 'URL to the community logo/avatar image';

 CREATE INDEX communities_settings_index ON public.communities USING gin (settings);